awpraxis/AWPraxis/_pages/starthere.md

 ---
 layout: page
-title: Welcome to Armwrestling Praxis
+title: ""
 permalink: /start/
-image:
+image: /images/Shot by Jackson Ruckar - 65.jpg

 ---
-Welcome.
+Welcome to Amrwrestling Praxis.

 If you're new here, this page will outline how to navigate this site depending on your interests and needs.